jnand/cortland-guide/pages/backup.md

 Restoring Secrets
 ------------------

-Restoring `~/Secrets` should only be matter of cloning the keybase repo or unlocking and extracting the veracypt volume and symlinking the appropriate paths.
+Restoring `~/Secrets` should be matter of cloning the keybase repo or unlocking and extracting the veracypt volume and symlinking the appropriate paths.

 ### Keepass db ###